open-quantum-safe/liboqs-dotnet/README.md

 License
 -------

-liboqs-csharp is licensed under the MIT License; see [LICENSE.txt](https://github.com/open-quantum-safe/liboqs-csharp/blob/master/LICENSE.txt) for details.
+liboqs-dotnet is licensed under the MIT License; see [LICENSE.txt](https://github.com/open-quantum-safe/liboqs-dotnet/blob/master/LICENSE.txt) for details.

 Team
 ----

 The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

-liboqs-csharp was developed by [Christian Paquin](https://www.microsoft.com/en-us/research/people/cpaquin/) at Microsoft Research.
+liboqs-dotnet was developed by [Christian Paquin](https://www.microsoft.com/en-us/research/people/cpaquin/) at Microsoft Research.